origo-map/origo-documentation/content/layers.md

 `cls` | css class name for custom styling.
 Optional.
 `html` | custom html.
 Attributes can be referenced be placing the attribute name within double curly brackets.
 It also possible in a similar way to insert functions, for example getCenter which is written as `{{@center}}`.
 Arguments can be added, for example `{{@center(EPSG:4326,reverse)}}` to get the center coordinates in EPSG:4326 with reversed coordinates (or `{{@center(EPSG:4326,default)}}` to maintain the axis orientation after transformation).
 The `html` option can't be combined with any of the other options, except for `cls`.
 Optional.
 `linktext` | Name of attribute that holds the text that should be used on links when using `url` in combination with `splitter`.
 Optional.
+`prefix` | adds the text entered in front of the attribute value.
+Optional.
+`suffix` | adds the text entered after the attribute value.
+Optional.

 #### Example defining layer attributes